 List of lawyers

-A list of English speaking lawyers who may be able to help you with official transactions in The Gambia.
+A list of lawyers who may be able to help you with official transactions in The Gambia.
 Please note that inclusion in this list does not constitute official endorsement by the British Embassy Banjul or the UK government.

 Consular fee list